Robonauts-Everybot/FTC-Everybot-Docs/docs/fundamentals/tools-and-machinery/cutting-materials.md

 <br/>

 The start is the most important part of the cut.
 Make sure that your blade is perpendicular to the part.
-For parts that are rectangular, start your cut at an edge instead of a face.
+For parts that are made from flat material, start your cut on the edge instead of across an entire face.
 In general when starting find an area like this for the least resistance to create a grove.
 Make sure to keep the blade as steady up and down as possible, if the cut line is not straight up and down it will be hard to correct later on.
 Angle the blade ~20 degrees with the edge and attempt to make a grove.
-It could be useful to use a piece of wood on one side as a guide to make sure the blade does not walk.
+It could be useful to hold a piece of wood on one side as a guide to make sure the blade does not walk.

 <br/>